ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 Trial Checkpoints
 ~~~~~~~~~~~~~~~~~

 Trial-level checkpoints capture the per-trial state.
-They are saved by the :ref:`trainable <tune-key-concepts-trainables>` itself.
+They are saved by the :ref:`trainable <tune_60_seconds_trainables>` itself.
 This often includes the model and optimizer states.
 Here are a few uses of trial checkpoints:

 - If the trial is interrupted for some reason (e.g. on spot instances), it can be resumed from the